 Once the appellate court hears the appeal, the decision will follow one of three options; affirm the lower court’s decision, reverse the lower court’s decision, or reverse the lower court’s decision and remand the case back to the lower court for further proceedings.
 The appellate court does not retry the case.
 They review the transcripts from the first case, sometimes hear oral arguments, and render one of the decisions previously mentioned.
 If the case is remanded back to the lower court, there will most likely be a new hearing by the lower court regarding the issue.

 If you or someone you know is considering an appeal of a family court decision, please contact the Law Offices of Lyons & Associates, P.C.
-Our attorneys pay personal attention to personal matters.
 For a free consultation, please contact us online or call us at (908) 575-9777.